dChiamp/hoops_crew/README.md

 <snippet>
   <content>
-#  Hoops_Crew_APP
+#  Hoops_Crew_App

-Use the Hoops Crew APP to coordinate your weekly basketball meetup.
+Use the Hoops Crew Ap to coordinate your weekly basketball meetup.

 ## Usage
--Navigate to hoopscrew.org on your mobile device or pc to begin plannning your meetup.
+-Navigate to hoopscrew.org on your mobile device or pc to begin planning your meetup.

 -Check the weekend forcast and vote on what day you want to play.